ds-modules/data-4ac/README.md

-# data-4ac (previous semesters, currently using DATA-4AC-SP25)
+# data-4ac
 ## Professor Ari Edmundson
 > Currently maintained by: Jonathan Ferrari, Drishti Gupta, Erica Jean, Manaar Salama, and the HCE Team

+This repo holds work for semesters before Spring 2025.
+Spring 2025 is found in [DATA-4AC-SP25](https://github.com/ds-modules/DATA-4AC-SP25)

 Modules for the Data 4AC Class offered by UC Berkeley.